 The villain urges Ameer to follow Jihaad, the real reason behind this is unknown.
 Perhaps a back-story or an original subplot would’ve helped understand the motive.
 The villain here isn’t just a voice, his image is revealed in the first-half of the story.
 The story behind his anti-social ways is conveyed in an incomplete manner.
 You wonder why the filmmaker decides to mute the villain’s flashback.

-As the film gives us an insight into Ameer’s life in Gangtok, you are given a hint that Ameer can fight and perform stunts of a mass hero.
+gives us an insight into Ameer’s life in Gangtok, you are given a hint that Ameer can fight and perform stunts of a mass hero.
 You specifically see him when he attacks the bullies, who by the way, speak juvenile English dialogues.
 This in addition to the inglorious scene where an artist laughs like one of the cartoon characters, that goes ‘hehehehe’, ‘hohohoho’.
 You then find the hero, attack them and mouth the dialogue – "Muslim pathi pesuna Allah pathupan, but Tamilan pathi pesuna nama dhan pathukanom."
 (Speak ill about a Muslim and Allah will take care, but speak ill about a Tamilian, it is our duty to take care)

 Why should you watch this film?